Calibration validity guidance

 The maximum recommended re-calibration period for test equipment is defined by ISO 17025.

 Mention of a re-calibration period on an ISO 17025 compliant calibration certificate is specifically rejected.

-For optical power meters the maximum requirements are: 5 years for semiconductor optical detectors, and 1 year for digital meters using an electronic analogue / digital converter, or more frequently if the customer’s usage conditions or acceptable risk is beyond typical expectations for the test equipment.
+For optical power meters the maximum requirements are: 3 years for some semiconductor optical detectors, and 1 year for digital currnt meters, or more frequently if the customer’s usage conditions or acceptable risk is beyond typical expectations for the test equipment.
 Many users decide that they'd like a 1 year asset management period.

 Most commercial optical power meters depend on the stability of switched gain linear amplifier gain stages and an A/D converter to maintain their accuracy, so their calibration cycle is limited to one year, resulting in lifetime maintenance expenses considerably greater than the purchase cost.

 However, Kingfisher power meters use a unique design.
 The meters continually self-calibrate the entire electronic signal chain using references stable to 0.1%, so this error contribution is eliminated, eg the gain stability of the amplifiers and A/D chain is irrelevant.

 Our suggested re-calibration period is given as 3 years.